 Unsettled at Empty Nest

-Facing those “starting over” questions is tough at any age and in all sorts of circumstances.
-If you’re married, you have two individuals to consider – most likely two jobs, two sets of preferences in what you envision as the next chapter, and ideally you also have someone with whom to share the stresses of any relocation.
+Facing those “starting over” questions is tough at any age and in any number of circumstances.
+If you’re married, you have two individuals to consider, and possibly two jobs, two sets of preferences in what you envision as the next chapter, and ideally, a partner with whom to share the decisions and the stress.

-It’s less frightening to start over when you’re not alone.
+It’s less frightening to start over when you’re not alone, which doesn’t mean it isn’t unnerving.

 It’s another ballgame.
-Theoretically, you have only yourself to depend on financially, but also only yourself to please when it comes to the future.
+On the downside, most likely you have only yourself to depend on financially.
+However, you also need only please yourself when it comes to the future.
 At least, that’s what we think a few years earlier.
-Let me say, it doesn’t necessarily work out that way in reality.
+Let me say, the reality may present differently.

 I’m… struggling to feel comfortable with this next life chapter without my children… I feel so unsettled and torn.